AlexNexton/MS2-LingLang/README.md

 - [W3Schools](https://www.w3schools.com/) for just being a constant source of help and inspiration!
 - [Bootstrap Carousel with Controls](https://getbootstrap.com/docs/4.5/components/carousel/) code.
 - [Bootstrap Borderless Table](https://getbootstrap.com/docs/4.5/content/tables/) code.
-- [Stack overflow](https://stackoverflow.com/questions/14977392/bootstrap-carousel-remove-auto-slide) for help with removing the carousel auto-slide in Bootstrap.
+- [Stack overflow](https://stackoverflow.com/questions/14977392/bootstrap-carousel-remove-auto-slide) for helping me with almost every JavaScript question I had.
 - [San Francisco State Univerity](https://its.sfsu.edu/projects/resources) PMO Resources webpage where the original UAT Training Plan document was sourced
-- [Blog usersnap.com ](https://usersnap.com/blog/user-acceptance-testing-example/) which was the inspiration for the modified UAT Testing document and wording.
 - [PortEXE ](https://www.youtube.com/watch?v=3uuQ3g92oPQ) This tutorial help in with writing the game and understanting JavaScript a whole lot more.
 - [zapsplat ](https://www.zapsplat.com/sound-effect-category/button-clicks/) Used their sounds for the flipping of the cards

 ---